anjaliruth/anjaliruth/README.md

 ## Getting in touch

-If you'd like to discuss an opportunity with me, (or just wanted to chat!):
+If you would like to discuss an opportunity with me, (or just wanted to chat!):

 📩 You can reach me at [ruthanjali0211@gmail.com](mailto:ruthanjali0211@gmail.com)
 <!--